Human systems integration: Domains

-Human Factors Engineering
+Human factors engineering

 Human Factors Engineering (HFE) is an engineering discipline that ensures human capabilities and limitations in areas such as perception, cognition, sensory and physical attributes are incorporated into requirements and design.
 Effective HFE ensures that systems design capitalizes on, and does not exceed, the abilities of the human user population.
 HFE can reduce the scope of manpower and training requirements, and ensure the system can be operated maintained and supported by users, in a habitable, safe and survivable manner.
 HFE is concerned with designing human-systems interfaces such as: